Expanding Thurston maps as quotients: The invariant Peano curve and its approximations

 \section{The invariant Peano curve and its approximations}

-The paper present is a direct continuation of \cite{peano}.
+The paper present is a direct continuation of \cite{peano}, as mentioned in the introduction.
 In particular we do not only use the main result (i.e., Theorem \ref{thm:main}), but in fact the whole construction of the invariant Peano curve $\gamma$.
 We outline the construction here.
 Results of \cite{peano} will be used freely.